Success of a business is directly connected with how the business is faring on two vital aspects: Customer acquisition and Customer retention.

-If your CMS features a built-in analytics module or supports effortless integration with an analytics service, it will give you a great deal of information about who are visiting your site, time they’re spending on your site, and the pages receiving the maximum traffic, etc. In addition, depending upon your CTA’s (Call to Action) in your site, your site might as well be collecting data about users.
-You can utilize these behavioral insights to create a marketing funnel and build future strategies for increasing conversions
+If your CMS features a built-in analytics module or supports effortless integration with an analytics service, it will give you a great deal of information about who is visiting your site, the time they're spending on your site, and the pages receiving the maximum traffic, etc. In addition, depending upon your CTA's (Call to Action) in your site, your site might as well be collecting data about users.
+You can utilize these behavioral insights to create a marketing funnel and build future strategies for increasing conversions.

 Promotions, offers, referral benefits, supported & offered, natively by your CMS or by means of a pluggable extension, can evidently create a new user base and greater likelihood of customer acquisitions and retention.

-Of course, for a CMS to deliver its expected business value, your selection of the best-fit platform should be diligent, and based on your business’ expectations and current IT situation.
+Of course, for a CMS to deliver its expected business value, your selection of the best-fit platform should be diligent and based on your business’ expectations and current IT situation.
 For instance, for a smaller business just willing to be present on the Internet, a platform like WordPress might be suitable.
 On the other hand, for a full-featured portal, able to drive business decisions, include complex workflows, data structures, and serious integrations with the other parts of a large IT spectrum, Telerik Sitefinity might be the right product.

 In addition, any CMS would deliver results only if the organization has invested in building a user experience that makes users love them.
 Truly, your portal, being one of the most important customer touchpoints, makes you realize the value of dollars spent in UX engineering.